reinos/Magento-AdaptiveResize/README.md

 How To Use
 ----------

-- Simply download the source code here: [magento-adaptive-resize.zip](https://github.com/wearefarm/magento-adaptive-resize/zipball/master) and extract into your Magento install directory.
+- Simply download the source code and extract into your Magento install directory.
 - Flush the Magento cache

 Now where ever you can call the normal `resize()` method on an image you can call `adaptiveResize()` instead!